Have a Less Wasteful Holiday

 Wrap smarter.
 Start by looking for paper that can be recycled.
 Not all gift wrap falls into this category; most has synthetic components.
 The CDC recommends using alternatives to wrapping paper and boxes, such as scarves, newspaper, old maps, sheet music or tin cans.
 If every American family wrapped just three presents in reused materials, it would save enough paper to cover 45,000 football fields, says the CDC.

 Save wrapping paper.
 When you receive a gift, unwrap it carefully and try to keep the paper in one piece.
 Without crumpling it up, set it aside.
-But first, "check to be sure no important parts of your gift are still in the paper," advises John Drengenberg, consumer safety director at UL.
-"Also, be sure not to throw away instruction books or safety information with the wrapping paper."
+Be sure not to throw away instruction books or safety information with the wrapping paper.
 Don't worry about wrinkles or folds in used wrapping paper.
 If they bother you, you can smooth them out with an iron on a low setting and a piece of fabric.
 Learn how at Care2.

 Repurpose gift wrap.
 Here are two ways to use wrapping paper you've saved.